Universal Analog Computation: Fra\"iss\'e Limits of Dynamical Systems: Categories of dynamical systems

 (Note that a nontrivial dynamical system is nonempty; the converse holds for total systems, and hence also for deterministic systems, but it may fail for non-total systems since states may have no successor.)

-To motivate this choice, topological dynamics is a well-established field studying dynamical systems as structures $(X,T)$ where $X$ is a compact Hausdorff space (usually metrizable) and $T : X \to X$ is a continuous function~\cite{Vries2014}.
+To motivate this choice, topological dynamics is a well-established field studying dynamical systems as structures $(X,T)$ where $X$ is a Hausdorff space (typically compact and often also metrizable) and $T : X \to X$ is a continuous function~\cite{Vries2014}.
 (This was pioneered by Poincar\'{e} studying differential equations also in the absence of analytic solutions.)
-Studying zero-dimensional topological systems is an important subfield~\cite{Downarowicz2016}.
+Studying zero-dimensional compact topological systems is an important subfield~\cite{Downarowicz2016}.
 This is not just because it is the setting of symbolic dynamics~\cite{Lind1995} but also because classical results like the Jewett--Krieger theorem show that the systems in ergodic theory (i.e., dynamics on probability spaces that preserve the measure) have zero-dimensional topological systems as counterparts.
-Here we generalize topological systems by also allowing nondeterministic dynamics.
-For simplicity, we still work with discrete time, i.e., $T$ describes the \emph{next} states.
-Future work should generalize our results to continuous time (as used in continuous time analog computation) and to group or monoid actions more generally.